The singularities of Selberg- and Dotsenko-Fateev-like integrals: Associahedra

 Let $\calF_{\ell,m,n} = \calF_{\ell,m,n}(\triangle)$ denote the family of facets $\mathrm{f}_{\mathtt{I}}$ of $\triangle_{\ell,m,n}$ such that $\mathtt{I} = \{\calI\}$ for some consecutive subset $\calI\subset \bbZ/(N+3)\bbZ$ of size $|\calI|\geq 2$ not containing any two of $0,\ell+1,\ell+m+2$.
 In other words, $\calF_{\ell,m,n}$ is the set of facets $\mathrm{f}_{\mathtt{I}}$ for $\mathtt{I}$ defining a partition of $\bbZ/(N+3)\bbZ$ into a single interval of length at least two (not containing any two of $0,\ell+1,\ell+m+2$) and a number of singletons which are being omitted from the notation.

 For each $d\in \{0,\ldots,N\}$, let $\calF_{\ell,m,n;d}$ denote the set of elements of $\calF_{\ell,m,n}$ of dimension $d$.
 Then, the mwc $K_{\ell,m,n}$ is defined by the iterated blowup

-I.e.,\ we \textit{first} blow up the elements of the collection $\calF_{\ell,m,n;0}$ (which may be empty, e.g. if $\ell,m,n$ are all nonzero), and then, proceeding from higher to lower codimension, iteratively blow up the lifts of the facets in $\calF_{\ell,m,n;d}$ (meaning the closures of the lifts of the interiors).
+I.e.,\ we \textit{first} blow up the elements of the collection $\calF_{\ell,m,n;0}$ (which may be empty, namely if $\ell,m,n$ are all nonzero), and then, proceeding from higher to lower codimension, iteratively blow up the lifts of the facets in $\calF_{\ell,m,n;d}$ (meaning the closures of the lifts of the interiors).

 We should check that the blowup \cref{eq:Kblowup} is well-defined, which concretely means that, for each $d$, the blow-ups in the step in which we blow up the lifts of the elements of $\calF_{\ell,m,n;d}$ commute.
 This can be done via a somewhat tedious inductive argument, which we only sketch.